Vyral/base-template/_posts/2022-05-31-do-you-have-to-offer-above-asking-price.md

 Since our market is so fast, you need to move quickly.
 Work with a fantastic local lender and Realtor so that you can make a great offer as soon as possible.
 Smart agents are submitting offers even before open houses, **so make sure you have the best representation possible.&nbsp;**

-Another thing you can do to stay competitive is submit a higher than average earnest money deposit.
-In the past, you would normally only submit 1% of the purchase price in closing costs.
+Another thing you can do to stay competitive is submit a higher-than-average earnest money deposit.
+In the past, you would normally only submit 1% of the purchase price.
 Now, if you submitted enough to cover your entire down payment and closing costs, it would probably catch your seller’s eye.&nbsp;

 Finally, consider offering to pay an appraisal gap.
 Homes are appreciating at a rapid pace, so low appraisals are becoming common.
 If you include appraisal gap coverage in your contract, you can pledge to pay the difference between the appraised value and sales price up to a certain amount.&nbsp;